Qooley/generative-ai-project-ouk/README.md

 # Generative AI Project – OUK × BCS Jaseci Labs

+This repository showcases practical work in **Generative AI application development** using **Jaclang** and Python.
-This repository contains coursework, practice code, and project development for the **Building Generative AI Applications** short course, jointly offered by **The Open University of Kenya (OUK)** and **BCS Technology International Pty Limited (Jaseci Labs, Australia)**.
+It was developed as part of a short course run by **The Open University of Kenya (OUK)** in collaboration with **BCS Jaseci Labs, Australia**.

 ---

-## 🎯 About the Course
+## 🎯 Overview
-This program equips learners with practical skills to design and deploy **Generative AI applications** across diverse domains such as healthcare, agriculture, finance, education, and creative industries.

-Through the **BCS Jaseci Lab ecosystem**, learners gain hands-on experience in:
+The project explores how generative AI can be applied across domains such as:
+- Healthcare
+- Agriculture
+- Finance
+- Education
+- Creative industries

+Key focus areas include:
 - ⚡ Building AI applications with **Jaclang** and Python
-- 🧑‍💻 Developing solutions with pre-trained models for text, images, music, and video
+- 🧑‍💻 Working with pre-trained models for text, images, music, and video
-- 🌍 Applying Generative AI to real-world challenges
+- 🌍 Designing AI solutions for real-world challenges
-- 🚀 Participating in a final **hackathon project**
+- 🚀 Delivering a final hackathon project

 ---

-## 📂 Repository Contents
+## 📂 Repository Structure
 - `src/` → All source code
-  - `assignments/` → Coursework tasks and solutions (Jaclang + Python)
+  - `assignments/` → Coursework tasks and solutions
-  - `tutorials/` → Weekly practice notebooks and Jaclang scripts
+  - `tutorials/` → Weekly practice examples
-  - `project/` → Hackathon final project (code + documentation)
+  - `project/` → Hackathon final project
-- `docs/` → Reports, write-ups, and supporting materials
+- `docs/` → Reports, notes, and supporting materials
 - `builds/` → Versioned builds (Build 1, Build 2, …)
 - `tests/` → Unit tests and validation scripts
 - `requirements.txt` → Python/Jaclang dependencies